 Animal Dialogue is a research and educational think-tank that aims to promote interdisciplinary discussions on human-animal-environment relationships, and to empower and support the next-generation conservation leaders.

 Enlightenment: Appeal to a general Chinese audience and discuss domestic and international conservation and animal welfare issues in depth.
-Inform aspiring conservationists of opportunities and provide resources to encourage them to pursue animal-related career paths.
+Inform aspiring conservationists of opportunities and provide resources to encourage them to pursue conservation career paths.

 Engagement: Actively engage in conservation and animal welfare issues worldwide.
 Connect international and Chinese conservation workers and animal advocates.
 Promote collaboration between conservation and animal welfare groups in China.
-Minimize the misconceptions between Western and Chinese conservation communities and serve as a bridge between Eastern and Western cultures.

 Empowerment: Empower animal activists and conservation groups in China by providing consultation for organizational reframing and campaign planning.
 Assist Chinese conservation NGOs in amplifying their domestic and international impacts.

 We are a group of Chinese scholars and professionals who seek to change the popular attitudes towards animals and nature in China.

 We publish weekly in-depth articles in conservation and animal welfare-related topics to our subscribers and foster constructive conversations in our discussion groups.
 Some of our articles include our interviews of conservation scientists, NGO workers, film producers, vegan influencers, and others who are working at the frontier of nature conservation and animal ethics in China.

 We also strive to get more media coverage on conservation issues.
 We are frequent contributors to several major environmental newspapers and magazines such as Human and Nature, China Green Times, and China Environment.